 Vivid architecture, singing birds and small fishing boats ignite the town of Taghazout.
 Surfers flock to the beach with sand in their hair, looking for crashing waves.
-This wasn’t always the case; Taghazout used to be just another fishing village trying to get by.
-Word travelled fast in the hippie community about a secluded village in Morocco with beautiful beaches and camels.
-By the time the mid 60s came around, the town was becoming a popular tourist destination, and was attracting surfers.
-Today, the town centres around the beach and tourism, which draws many travellers to this calm and peaceful haven.
+This wasn’t always the case; in the ’60s, word travelled fast about a secluded Moroccan fishing village with beautiful beaches and impressive swells, attracting a slew of surfers.
+Today, the town centres around tourism, drawing many travellers to its peaceful sands.

 The best time to enjoy the beach of Taghazout is during sunset, as it is known to have the most amazing views during the summer.